'No Nukes' footage bypasses Springsteen's aversion to film

 The film also illustrates how vital Clarence Clemons was to the show: catch how he and Springsteen make eye contact during “Rosalita,” launching an extended choreography.
 Springsteen leans on him, literally and figuratively.
 With Clemons and organist Danny Federici now dead, the band’s not the same.

 The “No Nukes” film is on sale as a DVD or Blu-Ray disc, in separate packages with audio CDs of the music.
-Audio won’t be available on streaming services until next year.
+The film won’t be available on streaming services until next year; audio is available for streaming on Friday.

 Zimny described how Springsteen, now 72, was juiced when he was first shown the concert footage, and quickly sang along with his 30-year-old self on the screen.

-Note: This story has been corrected to say that the film won’t be on streaming services until next year, but audio streaming will be available later this week.